Moorish in Design & Flavour

 “An intimate and appealing setting …refreshing cuisine and a staple for food lovers” … Bali Advertiser News

 “Close to everything yet far enough away.”
 Originally owned and designed by Monique Robson, Café Cous Cous has been a constant on the Bali foodie scene since 2014, providing a rich balance of healthy, tasty, Morrocan-inspired vegetarian food and maintaining its success away from the hustle and bustle of the beach suburbs, tucked away in the residential and tranquil area of Umalas.
-Fitness guru’s and long time Bali residents Yvette and Pete Manuel recently purchased the café and are dedicated to maintaining the amazing profile already set.
+Recently repurchased, the café and staff are dedicated to maintaining the amazing profile already set.

 Welcoming Dimattina Coffee to Café Cous Cous!

 Brewing and perfecting since 1954, this famous Italian/Australian coffee brand

 has been wowing the Australian public for generations.
 Long time family friend,

 Paul Saccone, recognized the potential for a dedicated roasting facility in Bali and

 opened up Dimattina Coffee Asia to service the growing demand for great coffee

 beans and roasting, great coffee blends and great coffee barista-ing!

 Following in the footsteps of other renowned Bali café’s offering Dimattina coffee